-What we have learned?
+What have we learned?

-The ongoing intent of the Child Fatality Review Program was to accurately determine the cause of death for every child in Missouri, and in so doing, to insure that child abuse fatalities will no longer go undetected.
+The ongoing intent of the Child Fatality Review Program is to accurately determine the cause of death for every child in Missouri, and in so doing, to ensure that child abuse fatalities will no longer go undetected.